-At any time, you can synchronize an Active Directory group with Tableau Server to ensure new users in Active Directory are also added in Tableau Server.
+At any time, you can synchronize an external directory (such as Active Directory) group with Tableau Server to ensure new users in the external directory are also added in Tableau Server.
 You can synchronize individual groups or multiple groups at once.

 Note: In the context of user and group synchronization, Tableau Server configured with LDAP identity store is equivalent to Active Directory.
 Active Directory synchronization features in Tableau Server function seamlessly with properly configured LDAP directory solutions.

 On the Groups page, select one or more groups.

 Click Actions > Synchronize.

 Set the minimum site role for users in an external directory group

 In the Groups - Details page, administrators can set the minimum site role for group users to apply during synchronization.